 - Climate Solutions: For work related to long-term power sector decarbonization and implementation of near-term clean energy policies, the Environment Program prioritizes supporting organizations that are working in collaboration with other groups through strategic policy advocacy campaigns.
 For work on equitable deep decarbonization policy innovation, the Environment Program is not currently accepting unsolicited grant requests.

 - Great Lakes & Drinking Water: As the Great Lakes & Drinking Water portfolio has expanded, the grant program has become very competitive.
 At this time, for organizations new to the program, we are prioritizing applications from organizations led by people of color and bringing the experiences and perspectives of Black and Brown people to water policy work.
-We also are not inviting proposals for new work related to groundwater or the closure of the Enbridge Line 5 pipeline.
+We are interested in efforts to improve and assess the distribution of the water infrastructure funding from the Infrastructure Investment and Jobs Act (IIJA).
+Given the increase in expected grants related to IIJA, funding for new work related to groundwater and the closure of the Enbridge Line 5 pipeline will be very limited.

 How is the Joyce Foundation’s mission of advancing racial equity and economic mobility for the next generation in the Great Lakes region reflected in the Environment Program’s grants?